-If you have been charged with DUI in Nashville, we encourage you to act quickly and give our trusted Nashville DUI defense lawyers at Nash Law a call today at 615-544-6096 or fill out the online form provided to request a consultation.
+If you have been charged with DUI in Nashville, we encourage you to act quickly and give a trusted Nashville DUI defense lawyer at Nash Law a call today at 615-544-6096 or fill out the online form provided to request a consultation.

 Table of Contents

 What Is the Blood Alcohol Content (BAC) Limit in Tennessee?